ruka-dean/ai-natural-language-cli-tool/README.md

 - 🔄 **Multi-Command Support**: Generates and executes multiple commands for complex tasks
 - 🎯 **Flexible Execution**: Choose to run all commands, step through individually, or skip
 - ⏭️ **Interactive Mode**: Execute all commands with option to skip individual ones
+- 📜 **History Integration**: All executed commands are added to zsh history for easy access

 ## Prerequisites